1 of 11 products

 What is the Best Beef Joint For Roasting?

 If you are roasting a joint for a classic Sunday dinner, try the Hereford Beef Ribeye.
-This classic British beef cut offers the perfect fat to meat ratio, resulting in juicy and tender beef every time.
-If you want a joint to impress friends and family, take a look at our Australian Wagyu roasting joint.
-Masterfully carved from the silverside, this cut is known for its exquisite flavours.
+This classic British beef cut offers the perfect fat-to-meat ratio, resulting in juicy and tender beef every time.
+If you want a joint to impress friends and family, take a look at our Gold Grade American Wagyu Sirloin, produced by award-winning Snake River Farms.

 Should You Marinate Your Beef Roasting Joint?

 A high-quality beef joint won’t need a marinade.
-Our range of roasting joints offer a variety of different flavours, including aromatics from the Black Label Argentine Sirloin, to the rich dry-aged flavours found in the Argentine Beef Ribeye.
+Our range of roasting joints offers a variety of different flavours, which come through beautifully when cooking.
 Simply season well with salt and pepper before beginning the cooking process.
-If you want to add extra flavours, try adding garlic, and butter, along with your favourite fresh herbs.
+If you want to add extra flavours, try adding garlic and butter, along with your favourite fresh herbs.

 Should You Cover a Beef Joint When Roasting?

 No, you shouldn’t.
-Covering your beef joint in foil whilst roasting will prevent the beef browning, which means you’ll miss out on an abundance of delicious flavours.
-You can, however, cover your beef with foil if it is getting too brown before cooking has finished, to stop any more colour developing.
+Covering your beef joint in foil whilst roasting will prevent the beef from browning, which means you’ll miss out on an abundance of delicious flavours.
+You can, however, cover your beef with foil if it is getting too brown before it has reached the right internal temperature or desired doneness, to stop any more colour from developing.

 Is Topside or Silverside Better For Roasting?

 Both work well as roasting joints, offering delicious beefy flavours.
-Silverside cuts tend to be slightly leaner, which yield better results from slow roasting.
-Both should be roasted until slightly pink in the centre.
+Silverside cuts tend to be slightly leaner, which yields better results from slow roasting.
+Both options should be roasted until slightly pink in the centre.

-What Should You Serve With Roast Beef Joints?
+What Should You Serve With a Roast Beef Joint?

 Do You Put Water in the Pan When Cooking Roast Beef?

 No, we wouldn’t recommend it.
-With the short cooking times (i.e. less than one hour), the water won’t evaporate in time, leading to soggy beef where the joint has sat in the bottom of the pan.
+With shorter cooking times (i.e. less than one hour), the water won’t evaporate in time, leading to soggy beef where the joint has sat in the bottom of the pan.